Fake CoS documents have become technically sophisticated.. Here is exactly how they are built — and exactly where they always fail.

 Step 3: Forge the CoS document.

-The Certificate of Sponsorship is a digital document, but it is typically shared as a PDF.
+The Certificate of Sponsorship is typically shared as a PDF.
 Fraudsters use Canva, Adobe InDesign, or custom templates built from genuine CoS documents.
-They know the eleven-character reference format — one letter followed by ten digits is the approximate pattern, though the exact structure varies.
+They know the eleven-character reference format.
 They include a real SOC code for the role being offered, a salary figure that meets or exceeds the minimum threshold, and the company's real Companies House registration number.

 What they cannot fake.